tessgard/MERN-app-frontend/README.md

 We were tasked with finding a real world client for our final assingment as Coder Academy students.
 The application that we were asked to build had to use the MERN stack as the basis for its foundation.
 The BCMA website that we ultimately built was shaped around the requirements of our client, Paula Heenan, Director at BCMA.

 We initially has issues finding a client.
-In fact, we were at the initial stages with another client at the beginning of the first week, until we realised that the scope of that project didn't quite fit the assignment requirements.
-Luckily, one of our classmates had multiple client options presented to us.
+In fact, we were in the initial stages with another client at the beginning of the first week, until we realised that the scope of that project didn't quite fit the assignment requirements.
+Luckily, one of our classmates had multiple client options and presented some to us.
 The choice came down to two considerations: build a website application for a Jim's Mowing franchise owner or build a website application for the Ballarat Centre of Music and the Arts.
 After a short deliberation, we decided to proceed with the latter.

 Our reasoning was very simple.
 The BCMA facebook page demonstrated a vibrant ecosystem full of life and colour and we were able to draw inspiration from the artistic creativity of the productions and performances described in the feed.
 It was clear that the main source of business for BCMA was through their facebook feed.
 What was also clear was that BCMA lacked a portal/outlet whereby they could display their content in a more organised and streamlined way.
 We were excited by the possibilities presented to us by BCMA's dilemma.